Most Dangerous Cancers in Men and Women

 • 3% - Brain & Nervous System

-Why is Lung Cancer the Most Common?
+Why is Lung Cancer the Deadliest Cancer?

-Even though lung cancer is the deadliest cancer for men and women, the rates are declining in the U.S. Experts contribute the drop to fewer smokers and improvements in treatments for non-small cell lung cancer.
+Even though lung cancer is the deadliest cancer for men and women, the rates are declining in the U.S. Experts attribute the drop to fewer smokers and improvements in treatments for non-small cell lung cancer.

 “These signs and symptoms of lung cancer don’t usually appear until the cancer is more advanced.
 Early detection is very important, so talk to your doctor about screenings available to you,” Dr. Nish says.